CRESNET

 HERS Rating process provides:

-Benefits of building a Candian HERS Rating Home:
+Benefits of building a Canadian HERS Rating Home:

-• Better Quality of Life -HERS rated buidlings with low HERS Index Ratings are significantly more energy efficient than standard homes.
-This results is increased comfort, more consistent indoor temperatures, improved air quality, lower utility bills, and a reduced environmental carbon footprint.
+Better Quality of Life - Buildings with a HERS Index rating and low HERS Index Ratings are significantly more energy efficient than standard homes.
+This energy efficiency certification leads to increased comfort, more consistent indoor temperatures, improved air quality, lower utility bills, and a reduced environmental carbon footprint.

-• Lower Operating Costs -When building a home, many people focus primarliy on the mortgage but overlook the ongoing operating expenses.
-Energy costs, however, greatly affect a homes long term affordability.
-HERS ratings allow homeowners to understsand a homes projected energy use fore purchasing, helping them to build a homes that will cost less to operate on a month-to-month basis.
+Lower Operating Costs - When building a home, many people focus primarily on the mortgage but overlook ongoing operating expenses.
+Energy costs greatly affect a home's long-term affordability.
+The Home Energy Rating System (HERS Index) allows homeowners to understand a home's projected energy use before purchasing and helps them to build a home that will cost less to operate on a month-to-month basis.

-• Informed Home Building Decisions -A HERS Index Rating gives homeowners a clear, easy to understand measurement of energy efficiency which provides more conficence knowing they are buidling a better performing product with more comfot an da proven wise use of money both for the upfront cost and the reduced fture month to month costs.
+Informed Home Building Decisions - A HERS Index Rating provides homeowners with a clear, easy-to-understand measurement of energy efficiency, giving them more confidence that they are building a better-performing product with enhanced comfort and a wise use of money, both for the upfront cost and the reduced future monthly costs.

-• Opportunites for Incentives and Rebates - Using the HERS Index is another way to provides energy comsumption compison reports to apply for insentive and rebate programs.
+Opportunities for Incentives and Rebates - Utilizing the HERS Index is another effective way to provide energy consumption comparison reports, enabling homeowners to apply for various incentive and rebate programs.

 Step 1 -create a performace path for code compliance report for a building permit

-1. Contact either a Building Code Energy Modeller or HERS Energy Rater, see CRESNET's Accrediated members section and select a member that is closest to you.
+1. Contact either a Building Code Energy Modeller or a HERS Energy Rater.
+You can find suitable professionals by visiting CRESNET's Accredited members section and selecting a member located closest to you.

-2. Provide the accredited member with a set construction drawing.
-The accrediated member will complete a plan takeoff to determine the buidlings geometry and all associated openings.
+2. Provide the accredited member with a complete set of construction drawings.
+The accredited member will conduct a plan takeoff to evaluate the home's geometry and all associated openings.

-3. The accredited member will identify a perscriptive compliance package to meet the local code and compare it against the proposed design of teh buidling components and mechancials.
+3. The accredited member will identify a prescriptive compliance package designed to meet local codes and compare it against the proposed design of the building components and mechanical systems to ensure energy efficiency certification.

-5. The resulting REM/Rate reports serve as a verification that the design meets or exceeds the applicable prescriptive compliance package requirement of the local code.
-At this stage the energy consumption of the proposed building is a Projected Rating for the future built home.
+5. The resulting REM/Rate reports will serve as verification that the design meets or exceeds the requirements of the applicable prescriptive compliance package of the local code.
+At this point, the energy consumption of the proposed building will be considered a Projected Rating for the future constructed home, which may also contribute to its HERS Index score under the Home Energy Rating System.

-1. Contact either a Field Inspector or HERS Energy Rater, see CRESNET's Accrediated members section and select a member that is closest to you.
+1. Contact either a Field Inspector or a HERS Energy Rater by visiting CRESNET's Accredited members section to select a member that is closest to you for your energy efficiency certification needs.

-Note: A Canadian difference from the RESNET process through the Memorandum of Understanding (MOU) with RESNET is that the duct blaster test has been waived for Canadian buildings.
+Note: A distinction for Canadian buildings compared to the RESNET process, as per the Memorandum of Understanding (MOU) with RESNET, is that the duct blaster test has been waived.

 step 3 -complete an inspection and air test

-1. Contact a HERS Energy Rater, see CRESNET's Accrediated members section and select a member that is closest to you.
+1. Contact a HERS Energy Rater by visiting CRESNET's Accredited members section and choose a member located nearest to you to help with your energy efficiency certification.

-2. Step 3 includes a blower door test.
-The blower door test depressurizes the buidling testing for the number of leaks or cracks in the building envelop.
-The fewer leaks and cracks means a more air tight energy efficient buidling.
+2. Step 3 involves a blower door test, which depressurizes the building to assess the number of leaks or cracks in the building envelope.
+Fewer leaks and cracks indicate a more air-tight, energy-efficient building, contributing to a better HERS Index score.

-3. A visual walk through of the build site is completed to verify that the buidlng components and mechanical systems that were intended to be installed were actually installed.
-All on site components and the results of the air test are recored on an inspection report.
+3. A visual walkthrough of the build site is conducted to confirm that all intended building components and mechanical systems were properly installed.
+All onsite components and the results of the air test are documented in an inspection report.

-As water resources face increasing stress and utility costs continue to climb, HERS2O helps builders and homeowners make informed, sustainable, cost reducing choices all backed by recognized national standards and a trusted certification.
+As water resources face increasing stress and utility costs continue to climb, HERS H2O assists builders and homeowners in making informed, sustainable, and cost-reducing choices, all supported by recognized national standards and a trusted certification.
+This program is rooted in the Home Energy Rating System (HERS Index), which emphasizes energy efficiency certification alongside water efficiency.

-HERSH2O builds on the nationally recognized Home Energy Rating System (HERS) Index.
-Through the MOU with RESNET, CRESNET has adopted the HERSH2O WaterSense Label, a tool for rating whole-house water efficiency of both indoor and outdoor water use.
+HERS H2O builds on the nationally recognized Home Energy Rating System (HERS) Index.
+Through the MOU with RESNET, CRESNET has adopted the HERS H2O WaterSense Label, a valuable tool for rating the whole-house water efficiency of both indoor and outdoor water use.

 Why WaterSense?

-The HERSH2O WaterSense label provides and easy to understand score on the 0-100+ scale.
-Lower score=lower water use=lower monthly cost.
-Homes that meet a few striaght forward requirements and achieve a score of 70 or less qualiy ofr the WaterSense Label.
+The HERS H2O WaterSense label provides an easy-to-understand score on the 0-100+ scale.
+A lower score means lower water use, which translates to lower monthly costs.
+Homes that meet a few straightforward requirements and achieve a score of 70 or less qualify for the WaterSense Label.

-A HERSH2O rating is determined by comparing a proposed home to a reference hom that is representative of construciton practices (plumbing products and practices) There are a number of data sources used to develop the models that provide an esimtate for both indoor and outdoor water useage.
+A HERS H2O rating is determined by comparing a proposed home to a reference home that represents common construction practices (including plumbing products and practices).
+Various data sources are utilized to develop models that provide an estimate for both indoor and outdoor water usage.

-Since the program started in January of 2024 up to the end of 2025 there are 190 Houses with HERSH2O Rating Certificates that show builders are 15% better than the bench mark where municipalities have a HERH2O performance standard.
+Since the program launched in January of 2024, through the end of 2025, there are currently 190 houses with HERS H2O Rating Certificates, demonstrating that builders are 15% better than the benchmark where municipalities have established a HERS H2O performance standard.

 Canadian HERS Carbon Index, Coming Soon